oscar-lima/pybullet_ros/README.md

 In case you need to simulate RGBD sensor then install opencv for python3 and ros cv bridge:

         sudo -H pip3 install opencv-python
-        sudo apt install ros-melodic-cv-bridge
+        sudo apt install ros-noetic-cv-bridge

 ## Test the simulator

-We provide with 2 robots for testing purposes: acrobat and r2d2, they can be found [here](https://github.com/oscar-lima/pybullet_ros/tree/melodic/common/test/urdf).
+We provide with 2 robots for testing purposes: acrobat and r2d2, they can be found [here](https://github.com/oscar-lima/pybullet_ros/tree/noetic/common/test/urdf).

 ### Bringup r2d2 robot